 is the most recent release.
-It has a lot of new features, new interfaces, and probably some new bugs too.
-0.8.0 is not 100% compatible with older projects.
+It's a minor version, with bugfixes only, so it is fully compatible with projects developed for 0.11.0 or any newer version.
 Please see the changelog to get an overview of the differences between versions.

 To use openFrameworks you will need an IDE, and the setup guide for your platform can walk you through this.
 Please post any bugs on the issues page, and post to the forum if you have any other questions. openFrameworks is distributed under the MIT License.